microsoft/CNTK/bindings/python/doc/sequence.rst

     thought_vector = sequence.last(lstm_outputs)
     return linear_layer(thought_vector, num_output_classes)

 That is the entire network definition.
+In the second line above we select the first output from the LSTM.
+In this implementation of the LSTM this is the actual output while the second output is the state of the LSTM.
-We now simply set up our criterion nodes and then our training loop.
+We now simply set up our criterion nodes (such as how well we classify the labels using the thought vector) and our training loop.
 In the above example we use a minibatch size of 200 and use basic SGD with the default parameters and a small learning rate of 0.0005.
 This results in a powerful state-of-the-art model for sequence classification that can scale with huge amounts of training data.
-Note that as your training data size grows, you should give more capacity to your LSTM by increasing the number of hidden dimensions.
-Further, you can get an even more complex network by stacking layers of LSTMs.
+Note that as your training data size grows, you should give more capacity to the LSTM by increasing the number of hidden dimensions.
+Further, one can get an even more complex network by stacking layers of LSTMs.
+Conceptually, stacking LSTM layers is similar to stacking layers in a feedforward net.
+Selecting a good architecture however is very task-specific.

 Feeding Sequences with NumPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~